-Primary Format
+Device Format

-The Primary Format is the media format written to disk and used in your project.
+The Device Format is the media format written to disk and used in your project.
 This is the format that the framebuffer will use and is shown in the Control Panel using the color blue.
 It is the format that the third-party application software will either receive from the AJA hardware, or is sending to the hardware.
-All icons in blue are the same as the Primary Format used by the framebuffer.
-Also any text descriptions in the block diagram that appear in blue indicate that something is in the primary format.
+All icons in blue are the same as the Device Format used by the framebuffer.
+Also any text descriptions in the block diagram that appear in blue indicate that something is in the Device Format.
 For example: